Run your own transactions

 Close sessions

 Each connection pool has a finite number of sessions, so if you open sessions without ever closing them, your application could run out of them.
-It is thus important to be adamant in always closing sessions when you are done with them, so that they can be returned to the connection pool to be later reused.
+It is thus important to always close sessions when you are done with them, so that they can be returned to the connection pool to be later reused.
 The best way is to wrap session usage in a try/finally block, calling session.close() in the finally clause.

 let session = driver.session({database: 'neo4j'})